iotexpert/memosystem/memos/memos/template_static_files/doc/help.md

 ## State Machine
 Each memo can have one or more versions.
 A version starts as a draft, moves to signoff when it is submitted, then to active when it is signed off (or has no signatures) and finally becomes obsolete when
 1. Another version of the memo becomes active
-2. The user, the delgate of the user or the admin marks the memo as obsolete
+2. The user, the delegate of the user or the admin marks the memo as obsolete

 A memo can be in one of 4 states, Draft, Signoff, Active or Obsolete.
 ![State Flow Diagram](/static/profile_pics/StateFlow.png)